ClimateImpactLab/DataFS/docs/pythonapi.io.rst

 Downloading
 -----------

-If you want to download the latest version of an archive all you need to do is provide a path set ``version='latest'``.
+If you want to download the latest version of an archive all you need to do is provide a path and set ``version='latest'``.
 This will download the latest version to the filepath specified.
-We'll use :py:meth:`datafs.core.DataArchive.get_archive` to get the archive and then use :py:meth:`datafs.core.DataArchive.download`
+We'll use :py:meth:`~datafs.core.data_archive.DataArchive.get_archive` to get the archive and then use :py:meth:`~datafs.core.data_archive.DataArchive.download`

 .. code-block:: python